Asia's rich crave luxury hand-crafted cars from Malaysia

 Khouri wants to set up more factories to speed up production but is wary, wanting to preserve the quality.

-"Bufori cars are very labor-intensive and dependent on people.
+"Bufori cars are very labour-intensive and dependent on people.
 We might compromise the quality which is something we don't want to do," he added.

 The Bufori La Joya coupe takes 3,500 man hours to complete while the Geneva saloon needs 9,000 man hours.